 To use your Memoji, open the App Drawer while in the iMessage window, select the Animoji icon, and swipe through to find your Memoji.
 Since your Memoji mirrors your muscle movements, you want to make sure your face is in view of the camera.
 Once you’re ready, tap the record button in the lower left-hand corner.
 As part of the new update, Apple extended the amount of time you have to record your Animoji — rather than 10 seconds, you now have 30 seconds.

-Once you’re done, you can tap on the record button again to end it — but it will only appear if you haven’t used the full 30 seconds.
-You will then be able to watch it playback once, and can choose to watch it again by tapping on Replay above your Memoji.
+Once you’re done, you can tap on the record button again to end the recording — but it will only appear if you haven’t used the full 30 seconds.
+You can then watch it playback once, and can choose to watch it again by tapping on Replay above your Memoji.
 If you’re not satisfied, you can tap on the garbage can icon to delete it and try again.
-To send it, simply tap the blue arrow — the recipient will then be able to play it from their iMessage window once it’s delivered, but you can choose to replay it as well by tapping on it in the message window.
+To send it, simply tap the blue arrow — the recipient can then play it from their iMessage window once it’s delivered, but you can choose to replay it as well by tapping on it in the message window.